-Air Quality with the City of Douglas is consistently rated good with low pollution levels and occasional days in the moderate category.
+Air Quality within the City of Douglas area is consistently rated good with low pollution levels and occasional days in the moderate category.
+Smoke from the burning of fields and fireplaces in Mexico are seasonal and may travel into the area on windy days.
+Winter rains and summer monsoon storms impact the variability of airborne dust throughout the state.

-As the population has grown, automobile traffic and construction will.
+As the population has grown, so will automobile traffic and construction.
 Additionally, being in Arizona dust is a high factor in air quality.
 During drier months and monsoon season air quality general goes down across the state due to dust in the air.
+Monitoring of air quality should be done better to notify community members on days where car pooling should be encouraged due to a high pollution advisory day within the area to minimize air quality impacts on dry windy days.